 WSIB fundamentally changed the original mandate of Ontario’s system – to compensate for injury – when it brought in its 2014 pre-existing conditions policy.
 This new policy allowed the Board to deny benefits by blaming disabilities on age-related “degeneration” and other pre-existing conditions rather than on the work injury – even if these conditions had not affected worker’s ability to do the job or had shown no symptoms (were asymptomatic).

-Policy looks to deny, not allow
+Policy looks to deny

 This sabotages: